 Fiduciary Standards That Mirror Trustee Duties

 Arizona does not treat the personal representative role casually.
-The law holds a personal representative to the same care and accounting standards that apply to trustees.
-That means acting prudently, keeping detailed records, and always prioritizing the interests of the people who stand to inherit.
+The law holds a personal representative to the same fiduciary duties and accounting standards that apply to trustees.
+This means acting prudently and keeping detailed records.
+It also means always putting the interests of heirs first.

 Except as provided in the will of the decedent, a personal representative is a fiduciary who shall observe the standards of care applicable to trustees as described by sections 14-10804 and 14-10806 and the duties of accounting applicable to trustees as provided in section 14-10813, subsection C.

-A.R.S. § 14-3703(A)The personal representative must settle and distribute the estate according to any valid will and Arizona's probate code.
-The statute emphasizes efficiency: the work should be done "as expeditiously and efficiently as is consistent with the best interests of the estate."
-Dragging out administration without good reason can expose a representative to liability.
+A.R.S. § 14-3703(A)The personal representative must settle and distribute the estate under any valid will and state law.
+The statute emphasizes efficiency.
+The representative should complete the work as quickly as possible while protecting the estate.
+Dragging out the process without good reason can expose a representative to personal liability.

 Protection for Good-Faith Actions

-This protection does not eliminate accountability.
-The representative still must respect the rights of creditors, the surviving spouse, minor children, dependent children, and any pretermitted child.
-But it does mean that a personal representative who follows proper procedures and exercises reasonable judgment is shielded from second-guessing after the fact.
+This protection does not remove accountability.
+The representative still must respect the rights of creditors, the surviving spouse, minor children, and dependent children.
+Family members and other interested parties can file a petition if they believe the representative is not doing the job.

 Standing to Act in Court

-A personal representative of a decedent who was domiciled in Arizona has the same legal standing to sue and be sued as the decedent had immediately before death.
-This is essential for collecting debts owed to the estate, defending against claims, and resolving legal matters that were pending at the time of death.
+A personal representative of a decedent who lived in Arizona has the same legal standing as the decedent had before death.
+This is essential for collecting debts owed to the estate and defending against claims.